datacamp/authoring/docs/mobile/development.md

 mobile-teach preview /path/to/lesson-file.yml
 ```

 You can then open a web browser to `http://localhost:8080`.
-Open the browser tools
+Open the browser
-(usually `Command-Option-j`) and click the phone icon to simulate a phone view
+tools (usually `Command-Option-j`) and click the phone icon to simulate a phone
-port.
-You can even specify which phone you want to simulate (eg iPhone, Nexus,
+view port.
+You can even specify which phone you want to simulate (eg iPhone,
-Galaxy, etc.)
+Nexus, Galaxy, etc).
+If you are having trouble finding these browser tools, we
+recommend updating Firefox to at least version 58.0.

 The simulator preview will update in real time as you make changes to your
 content.